DON’T MISS

 Technically, if you take a look at the Kingdom of the Netherlands in its entirety, that also includes three countries in the Caribbean - Aruba, Curacao, and Sint Maarten - as well as three bijzondere gemeenten (special municipalities) - Bonaire, Saba, and Sint Eustatius - which together make up the Dutch Caribbean.

 With this in mind, you likely won’t be surprised to hear that the point officially registered as the highest point in the kingdom isn’t in the Netherlands, but can instead be found on the island of Saba.
-Measuring 887 metres high, Mount Scenery is far and away the highest point in the Netherlands.
+Measuring 870 metres high, Mount Scenery is far and away the highest point in the Netherlands.
+This mountain was initially thought to be 887 metres high, but it was later determined that the highest point in the Netherlands was even lower than first thought!

 So, what is the highest point in the Netherlands?